 Visa Services & Immigration Consulting

-For all temporary stay and permanent visas in Indonesia, such as Investor KITAS or Spouse KITAP, when the validity of your visa expires, you are required to close the visa off.
+For all temporary stay and permanent visas in Indonesia, such as KITAS or KITAP, when the validity of your visa expires, you are required to close the visa off.

 This is primarily done using what is known as an EPO (Exit Permit Only); however, this is only applicable when you are onshore.
 The EPO must be done prior to departure of Indonesia.
 Check out our article here to find out more about the EPO process: EPO – Everything you need to know.